Communication Critical to Aviation Safety Managers Role

 - Be met with anger and defensiveness.

 Furthermore, “stockpiling” criticism will only make a safety manager seem petty and will breed mistrust.
 If safety managers wait until a year-end review to comment on a mistake an employee made at the beginning of the year, then that is almost a whole year of missed opportunity for growth for the aviation SMS.
-Moreover, because we are talking about safety program, immediate feedback can be the difference between a safety problem and safety mitigation.
+Moreover, because we are talking about the safety program, immediate feedback can be the difference between a safety problem and safety mitigation.

 Final thought: Assessing Your Communication Performance